Developer Guide

 -

-: Constructor that takes an integer representing the attribute index and a boolean indicating whether to sort in reverse order. -
+SortCommand(Integer info, boolean isInverse): Constructor that takes an integer representing the attribute index and a boolean indicating whether to sort in reverse order. -

-: Executes the command to sort the list of contacts in the address book based on the specified attribute.
+execute(Model model): Executes the command to sort the list of contacts in the address book based on the specified attribute.
 Utilises switch-case statements to select the appropriate comparator and sorts the contacts accordingly. -

-objects are equal based on the attribute index.
+equals(Object other): Overrides the equals method to compare if twoSortCommandobjects are equal based on the attribute index.

 Job Difficulty Feature